pypa/virtualenv/docs/development.rst

 single-file use of ``virtualenv.py`` without installing it).
 If your patch changes any file in ``virtualenv_embedded/``, run ``tox -e embed`` to update the embedded version of that file in ``virtualenv.py``; commit that and submit it as part of your patch / pull request.
+The tox run will report failure when changes are embedded, as a flag for CI.

+The codebase should be linted before a pull request is merged by running ``tox -e fix_lint``.
+The tox run will report failure when any linting revisions are required, as a flag for CI.

 .. _pip development: https://pip.pypa.io/en/latest/development/
 .. _virtualenv repo: https://github.com/pypa/virtualenv/